+Department of Plant Pathology

-College of Agriculture C S Azad University of Agriculture & Technology Kanpur-208002
+College of Agriculture

+Chandrashekhar Azad University of Agriculture and

+Technology, Kanpur-208001

-Syllabus: Principles of Integrated pest and Disease Management (Ent-312)
+Syllabus: Principles of Integrated Pest and Disease Management (APP-337)

-Methods of diagnosis and detection of various insect pests, and plant diseases.
-Methods of insect pests and plant disease measurement.
-Assessment of crop yield losses.
-Calculations based on economics of IPM.
-Identification of biocontrol agents, different predators and natural enemies.
-Mass multiplication of Trichoderma, Pseudomonas, Trichogramma, NPV, etc. Identification and nature of damage of important insect pests and diseases and their management.
+Methods of diagnosis and detection of various insect pests, and plant diseases, Methods of insect pests and plant disease measurement, Assessment of crop yield losses, calculations based on economics of IPM, Identification of biocontrol agents, different predators and natural enemies.
+Mass multiplication of Trichoderma, Pseudomonas, Trichogramma, NPV etc. Identification and nature of damage of important insect pests and diseases and their management.
 Crop (agro-ecosystem) dynamics of a selected insect pest and diseases.
-Plan & assess preventive strategies (IPM module) and decision making crop monitoring attacked by insect pest and diseases.
+Plan & assess preventive strategies (IPM module) and decision-making.
+Crop monitoring attacked by insect, pest and diseases.
 Awareness campaign at farmer's fields.

-Name of Student ID No. Batch Session Semester Course Name & No.: Credit Published: 2022 No. of copies: Price: Rs.
-CERTIFICATE Shri./Km.
-This is to certify thatID completed of No..... has the practical course No. as per the syllabus of B.Sc.
+Name of Student: Roll No.: Batch: Session: Semester: Course Name: Course No.: Published: 2024 No. of copies: Price: Rs. ©CSAUA&T, Kanpur PLATE PLANT CERTIFICATE This is to certify that Shri./Km. has completed the practical of course......course No. as per the syllabus of B.Sc.
 (Hons.)
-Agriculture..... semester in the year.....in the respective lab/field of College.
+Agriculture/ Horticulture/ Forestry semester in the year.....in the respective lab/field of College.